prkumar/uplink/docs/source/user/clients.rst

 Uplink doesn't implement any code to handle HTTP protocol stuff directly; for that, the library delegates to an actual HTTP client, such as Requests or Aiohttp.
-Whatever backing client you choose, when a request method on a :class:`Consumer` subclass is invoked, Uplink ultimately interacts with the backing library's interface, at minimum to submit requests and read responses.
+Whatever backing client you choose, when a request method on a :class:`~uplink.Consumer` subclass is invoked, Uplink ultimately interacts with the backing library's interface, at minimum to submit requests and read responses.